jpgard/fifty-shades-of-trump/README.md

 .@ColinCowherd said such nice things about me during the debate that I thought I'd do his show, @TheHerd, on Monday (2:30pm EST).
 ```

+The next step is to train a model (HMM n-gram model, neural net, etc.) using these tweets (and potentially other text), and to use the model to post pseudorandom text and post it to a Twitter account using a module like Tweepy.

 :us: Now, go forth and support democracy! :us: